 The cold nights are getting less and less, but the need to care for your pipes is a year-round thing.
 In order to ensure you are waking up to a unnecessary pipe burst, here’s a few things you should keep in mind for the remainder of winter:

 As the temperature drops at night, you’ll want to improve the air circulation around the indoor pipes in your kitchen, bathrooms and laundry room.
-Be sure to open the ca
+Be sure to open the cabinet doors underneath your sinks along with opening the larger doors to keep the pipes warm.

 Drain Exterior Water Pipes